robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 ### Calculating the max value for a given number of fingers

-The maximum value that can be respresented by 10 fingers is 2 to the power of 10 minus one.
+The maximum value that can be represented by 10 fingers is 2 to the power of 10 minus one.
 Or `(2 ** 10) -1` in JS.

 The following chart shows the calculation for 2 to the power n.